silvacms/documentation/source/silva/buildout/extending.rst

   You can use more than one URL of course.

-* Software coming from a SVN repository:
+* Software coming from a Subversion repository:

   Like for tarball-distributed software, we are going to add a new part using the `subversion recipe